Laura-lc/project/README.md

 CommitGuru (CG), to help to calculate the other three code quality metrics: average commit size, percentage of risky commits, and distribution of modified code.

 To calculate metrics with CG, given a Git repository URL, CG will start processing the repository.
-When CG has finished processing a repository, a CSV file containing all of the commits for the entire project life cycle and a set of CG metrics values for each commit will be returned.
+When the processing is finished, a CSV file containing all of the commits for the entire project life cycle and a set of CG metrics values for each commit will be returned.

 The CommitGuru tool is available on: *http://commit.guru/*